Nicolucas/HiWi/README.md

 We might use low frequency data so we can use

-### Introduction for Kenneth Duru Method to solve pseudospectra method?
+### Introduction for Kenneth Duru Method to solve pseudospectral method?
 -
 -
 -